Skip to content

 Hessonite Garnet or Cinnamon Stone

-Nicknamed the “cinnamon stone,” the hessonite is one of the garnet types that tend to have an earthier hue.
-This garnet stones colors range from goldenrod to red, with some orange and red versions having tints of brown.
+Nicknamed the “cinnamon stone,” the hessonite is one of the garnet types with an earthier hue.
+These garnet stones colours range from goldenrod to red, with some orange and red versions having tints of brown.

 Usually, the vibrant golden orange hessonite garnet gemstones are the most popular.
-They often look a bit like honey, though they have an internal fire that shines orange.
-Additionally, hessonite with a high degree of clarity is preferred, as those with inclusions can look a bit muddy or oily.
+They often look like honey, though an internal fire shines orange.
+Additionally, a hessonite garnet with a high degree of clarity is preferred, as those with inclusions can look muddy or oily.

 3. Tsavorite Garnet